 - providing feedback on the call for papers emphasising an interest in talks about inclusivity and diversity

-- extending invitation to thought leaders from around the world to consider submitting a talk, and to share their insights and expertise with delegates coming to Dublin
+- extending invitations to thought leaders from around the world to consider submitting a talk, and to share their insights and expertise with delegates coming to Dublin

-- organisation of public off-site events before and after the conference in Dublin and around the country
+- organising of public off-site events before and after the conference in Dublin and around the country

 - welcoming delegates from non-profits and advocacy groups to stay with volunteers here through the free Warm Showers platform